 Long-term expected rate of return: The long-term expected rate of return on pension plan investments was determined using a building-block method in which expected future real rates of return (expected arithmetic returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These real rates of return are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+For each major asset class that is included in the pension plan's target asset allocation for fiscal year 2018, these best estimates are summarized in the following table:

-Long-Term Long-Term

-Expected Expected
+Long-Term Expected Long-Term Expected

 Target Geometric Arithmetic

 Asset Class Allocation Rate of Return Rate of Return

-Cash 0.00% 0.40% 0.40%
+Cash 0.00% 0.30% 0.30%

-Fixed income 20.00% 1.25% 1.77%
+Fixed income 20.00% 1.50% 2.00%

-Equity 45.00% 4.96% 6.88%
+Equity 49.00% 6.00% 7.40%

-Marketable alternatives 17.50% 2.79% 3.30%
+Marketable alternatives 19.00% 3.10% 3.50%

-Private markets 17.50% 5.06% 7.11%
+Private markets 12.00% 5.20% 7.00%

 100.00%

-Experience analysis: An experience study was conducted on behalf of all WRS's plans covering the five-year period ended December 31, 2016.
+Experience analysis: An experience study was conducted on behalf of all WRS's plans covering the fiveyear period ended December 31, 2016.
 That study provided a detailed analysis concerning the development of the long-term inflation rate, real rate of return, and discount rate.
 The study also analyzed each major actuarial assumption (e.g., mortality, salary increases, retirement, termination, and disability) and proposed assumptions consistent with the findings.